ArchiWise/ArchiWise.github.io/sessions.md

 layout: page
 title: Sessions
 ---
+###Sessions

-We regularly organize sessions at conferences on architecture-related topics:
+We regularly organize sessions on architecture-related topics:

 <ul>
 	{% for post in site.posts %}